For Guides

 Best flies for snook

 Popular fly categories for snook include baitfish, shrimp, and other crustacean imitations.
 Experiment with different patterns to determine what works best in your fishing location.
 Commonly used patterns include Clouser Minnows, Lefty’s Deceivers, EP Minnows, and general shrimp imitations like Gotchas and Seaducers.
-The Crystal Schminnow is one of our personal favorite patterns.
-This fly was devised by Gulf Coast snook guru Norm Zeigler of Sanibel, Florida.
+The Crystal Schminnow is one of our personal favorite patterns, devised by Gulf Coast snook guru Norm Zeigler of Sanibel, Florida.
 Norm designed this fly specifically for targeting wary beach snook in shallow water, as well as fish feeding in dock lights at night.
 Below is a demo of us tying this extremely simple, effective snook fly.

 View post on Instagram